 Hiring for emotional intelligence is not the easiest of task and recruiter often gets confused over the fact that how to hire for emotional intelligence because they have no idea of such a concept.
 They never taught the role of emotion, their positive and negative impact as well as how to hire for emotional intelligence.

 We need a team who understands and motivates others and balance positive and negative energy at the workplace so that everyone can do their best, but the main issue is how to access the EI of the candidates who had applied for the job.
-We never taught how to access EI, but there are some steps you can take to check the emotional intelligence and know how to hire for emotional intelligence.
+We never taught how to test Emotional Intelligence (EI), but there are some steps you can take to check the emotional intelligence and know how to hire for emotional intelligence.

 1. Use behavioral interview techniques: